 The University of the West of England (UWE)

-The emphasis is definitely on preparation for a future professional career in whatever stream of academia a student is interested in.
 At UWE students have access to a range of specialist educational facilities, including a forensic crime scene house, a wind tunnel, a mock courtroom, broadcast studios for multimedia students, and a flight simulator, to name just a few.

 Get To Know The City